thequietlife/security-research-notes/README.md

-# xss-notes
-jotting down notes as I learn about xss
+jotting down notes as I learn security research - one bug at a time and python scripting

-what is xss: